Knziee/fmk_app/README.md

 ## ✨ Features

 - ✅ Categories like **Anime**, **Games**, and **Celebrities**
-- ✅ See how many players agree with your... *interesting* decisions
+- ✅ See how much players agree with your... *interesting* choices on who to f, marry, or kill
-- ✅ Buttery smooth animations (unlike your moral compass)
+- ✅ Smooth animations

 ## 🚀 Coming Soon

-- 🎨 Juicier animations (make deaths *dramatic*)
+- 🎨 Juicier animations
 - 🛠 Custom categories (add your exes, I won't judge)
 - 👥 Multiplayer mode (ruin friendships in real-time)
 - 🗃 Database upgrades (to store your sins properly)
+- 📱 Better responsiveness

 ## 📸 Screenshots